 Walden School seeks to foster a community of inclusion that respects, celebrates, and compassionately embraces the cultural, ethnic, racial, religious, socioeconomic, and personal diversity of each member of the Walden family.
 Walden strives to promote cultural competency and understanding through its curriculum, instruction, program, and community outreach.

-The above chart includes the percentage of diverse ethnicities in each grade.
+The above charts include the percentage of diverse ethnicities in each grade.
 Ethnicities include Latino/Hispanic, African, Asian, Indigenous peoples, Middle Eastern, Multiracial and Pacific Islander.

 Families Come First

 At Walden our doors are always open to our families. we encourage a high level of involvement between students, parents and faculty; open dialogue is integral to our school mission.